New monitors are always welcome! Experienced monitors will welcome you and help you master monitoring, reporting, and safety procedures.

 Consider bringing the following:

-- Lawn chair, seasonal clothing, water, insect repellent, phone, buddy.
+- Lawn chair, seasonal clothing, water, insect repellent, phone, and a buddy.

 - Binoculars are useful for identifying other birds and animals.
 Note that binoculars should not be used when observing at residential buildings.

-Fill in preliminary data on the form: date, location, observer name(s), sunset time, weather codes, start time, and whether you are making a video recording.
+To start the form, record the date, location, observer name(s), sunset time, weather codes, start time, and whether you are making a video recording.

 For locations with two chimneys, complete a separate form for each chimney, deciding in advance which monitor is responsible for monitoring and recording at each chimney.

 To the nearest minute, record times and numbers of swifts entering and exiting a chimney.
-For big numbers, record estimates and approximate time intervals.
+For large numbers, record estimates and approximate time intervals.
+See Monitoring Tips for how to do this.

 To complete the form, record your stop time, times of first and last entries by swifts, plus any other notes of interest; for example, swift behaviours.